 Note that one character background isn't telling the whole truth - which means that even if you're playing the murderer, you won't necessarily know it yourself!

-(By the way, if you're not sure what the difference is between these murder mystery games and other types of parties - click here to learn about the different types of murder mystery party games.
+By the way, if you're not sure what the difference is between these murder mystery games and other types of parties - click here to learn about the different types of murder mystery party games.

 Here's my suggested quick route through the site:

 Step 1 - Go to Choosing a Game to choose the game that suits your party best.